detekt/detekt/docs/pages/documentation/complexity.md

    maximum nesting depth

+### NestedForDepth

+This rule reports excessive nesting depth of `for` expressions.
+Excessively nested for loops can be harder to manage in one's head, and commonly masks the intended behavior of the function.

+Prefer extracting the nested code into well-named functions and/or using expressive comprehensions to make it easier to understand.

+**Severity**: Maintainability

+**Debt**: 20min

+#### Configuration options:

+* `threshold` (default: `2`)

+   maximum allowed nesting depth

+### NestedIfDepth

+This rule reports excessive nesting depth of `if` expressions.
+Excessively nested `if`s increase the complexity of a function by increasing the number of possible execution paths and state dependencies.

+Prefer simplifying the conditional logic or extracting the nested code into well-named functions to make it easier to understand.

+**Severity**: Maintainability

+**Debt**: 20min

+#### Configuration options:

+* `threshold` (default: `2`)

+   maximum allowed nesting depth

+### NestedTryDepth

+This rule reports excessive nesting depth of `try` blocks.
+Excessively nested `try` blocks greatly increase the complexity of a function, and frequently signal that a function is taking on too much responsibility.

+Prefer extracting the nested code into well-named functions to make it easier to understand.

+**Severity**: Maintainability

+**Debt**: 20min

+#### Configuration options:

+* `threshold` (default: `1`)

+   maximum allowed nesting depth

+### NestedWhenDepth

+This rule reports excessive nesting depth of `when` expressions.
+Excessively nested when expressions clutter code and commonly indicate that a function may be handling too many disparate conditional branches.

+Prefer extracting the nested code into well-named functions to make it easier to understand.

+**Severity**: Maintainability

+**Debt**: 20min

+#### Configuration options:

+* `threshold` (default: `1`)

+   maximum allowed nesting depth

 ### StringLiteralDuplication

 This rule detects and reports duplicated String literals.
 Repeatedly typing out the same String literal across the